Technical Expertise

 2. Simplecast

-With Simplecast, you not only get secure hosting, but also access to Recast and a stunning web player, creating a captivating website for your show.
+With Simplecast, you not only get secure hosting but also access to Recast and a stunning web player, creating a captivating website for your show.
 Moreover, their analytics platform is one of the industry's most comprehensive, providing valuable insights into your listeners' demographics and locations.

 3. Podbean

-Price: $0 - $99/month
+Price: $0 - $79/month

 Although Podbean does not offer any free trials, you can always sign up for the free package or the cheaper options and upgrade if you decide you want more features.

-• Unlimited hosting (no limits on downloads, episodes, or recording time);
+• Unlimited hosting: No limits on downloads, episodes, or recording time

 4. Buzzsprout

-Buzzsprout is a another great, cost-effective option for podcasters that are a little less experienced.
-It’s easy to use and offers additional features that can assist with the production of your series such as transcriptions and “Magic Mastering,” a service that helps clean up your audio.
-If you’re a more seasoned podcaster, you may want to look into some of the other distribution platforms we’ve broken down.
+Buzzsprout is another great, cost-effective option for podcasters that are a little less experienced.
+It’s easy to use and offers additional features that can assist with the production of your series such as transcriptions and Magic Mastering.
+If you’re a more seasoned podcaster, you may want to look into some of the other podcast hosting platforms we’ve broken down.

 Price: $0 - $24/month